SMTorg/smt/doc/_src_docs/applications/mfkplsk.rst

      -  [True, False]
      -  ['bool']
      -  If True, the variance at HF samples is forced to zero
+  *  -  propagate_uncertainty
+     -  True
+     -  [True, False]
+     -  ['bool']
+     -  If True, the variance cotribution of lower fidelity levels are considered
   *  -  n_comp
      -  1
      -  None